poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

 ## Acknowledgments <a name="acknowledgments"></a>

-To [oleavr](https://twitter.com/oleavr) for its awesome framework and being so kind answering always all my questions.
+To [oleavr](https://twitter.com/oleavr) for its awesome framework and being so kind answering always to all my questions.